YKW-Modding/yo-docs/modding-resources/angle-vars.md

 There are 3 ways to show colors:
 * 1. RGB888: `<C#RGB888>` codes can be used i.e. for the color #123456 that would be <C#123456>
-* 2. RGB776: This is more complicated to visualise.
+* 2. RGB776: This is more complicated to visualise but takes the format `<C"RGB776>`.
 Both RGB888 and RGB776 codes can be generated from the website [YWColor](https://n123git.github.io/yw-color/).
 * 3. Fixed Color Codes there are 31 color codes (0-30) that give a fixed color:
 ```xml
 <C0>: Fluorescent green